The Ultimate Guide to Hiking Deogyusan [덕유산] National Park: Trails, Food, and Travel Tips for Your Perfect Adventure

 Day 1 (Friday):

-If public transportation, depart the Seoul South Terminal at 18:10, arriving at Muju Terminal at 20:40.
-Take a taxi to your accommodation, arriving at about 21:20.
+• If using public transportation: Depart from the Seoul South Terminal at 18:10, arriving at Muju Terminal at 20:40.
+Take a taxi to your accommodation, arriving around 21:20.

 Day 3 (Sunday):

-If car; Muju Wine Cave and Taekwondo show, then head home.
+If by car: Visit the Muju Wine Cave and Taekwondo show, then head home.

 Leave a Reply